STV Astrid

+STV Astrid was a 41.90 m long tall ship that was built in 1918 in the Netherlands as a lugger and originally named W.U.T.A., short for Wacht Uw Tijd Af meaning "Bide Your Time".
+She was later transferred to Swedish ownership, renamed Astrid and sailed on the Baltic Sea until 1975.
+She then sailed under a Lebanese flag and was allegedly used for drug smuggling.
+After being found burnt out on the coast of England in the early 1980s, she was overhauled and used as a sailing training vessel.
+She was based in Weymouth, Dorset, United Kingdom and was informally known as "Weymouth's vessel".

 Astrid ran aground off the coast of Ireland on 24 July 2013, and subsequently sank, with all on board rescued.
 She was salvaged on 9 September 2013, but as the cost of restoring her was too high she was scrapped and broken up by April 2014.

 Structure

 Astrid was a dual-masted, square-rigged, iron/steel-hulled tall ship.
 She was 42 m in length, with a 7 m beam, a 2.7 m draught and a mast height of 25 m.
 In addition to her sails, she also had a small 253 kW Scania Ds 1402 four-stroke diesel motor for propulsion.
 Astrid was the smallest tall ship in the Dutch fleet.

 As built, Astrid had a gross register tonnage of 182; she was 143 net register tonnage with a capacity of 123 tons under her deck.
 Her dimensions were 100.9 ft length, 21.3 ft beam and 9.5 ft depth.
 Her four-stroke single cycle, single action 2-cylinder auxiliary diesel engine was built by Gasmotorenfabrikant Deutz A.G., Köln, Germany.
 The cylinders were 11 × 17.75 in bore by stroke.

 Astrid had two deckhouses: one at the stern with navigational equipment and maps, and another forward containing a bar.
 The lower deck had twelve 2-person cabins (of which three could be used as 3-person cabins) as well as showers, toilets and a galley.